mmadsen/slatkin-exact-tools/README.md

 ### License ###

 Given that Slatkin put no explicit license in his code, and seemingly placed it in the public domain, I have considered it OK to re-mix and refactor his code in this manner, and re-release the result.
-I am attaching an Apache Public License (2.0) to this repository and code, to ensure that others will be able to use the code, and pay forward Slatkin's generosity in releasing the code in the first place.
+I am attaching an GNU General Public License (version 3.0) to this repository and code, to ensure that others will be able to use the code, and pay forward Slatkin's generosity in releasing the code in the first place.
+This also matches the license given in the Mersenne Twister code.